rgvlee/EntityFrameworkCore.Testing/README.md

 var mockedDbContext = Create.MockedDbContextFor<TestDbContext>(mockedLogger, dbContextOptions);
 ```

 Both of the above examples automatically create and use a Microsoft in-memory provider instance for the EntityFrameworkCore provider.
-If you have more than one constructor use the most appropriate (e.g., if `SaveChanges` has a dependency on a current user instance, then use the constructor that satisfies that dependency).
+If you have more than one constructor, use the most appropriate (e.g., if `SaveChanges` has a dependency on a current user instance, then use the constructor that satisfies that dependency).

-If you want more control, the builder allows you to provide an EntityFrameworkCore provider instance:
+If you want more control e.g., to specify the EntityFrameworkCore provider instance, use the builder:

 ```c#
 var options = new DbContextOptionsBuilder<TestDbContext>().UseInMemoryDatabase(Guid.NewGuid().ToString()).Options;